ygfalcon/Solsniper-zero/README.md

 ## macOS Setup

-macOS users can launch the bot using the bundled `start.command` script.
+macOS users can launch the bot using the bundled `start.py` script.
 Double‑clicking it opens a terminal, installs any missing dependencies and forwards to the Python launcher for a fully automated start.